 DIANA E. LAKE ’68, MD

-Dr. Lake is a member of the National Institutes of Health (NIH) Scientific Review Committee, and has previously served on the NIH Cooperative Group Review and its Cancer Education committees and has received the Memorial Sloan-Kettering Cancer Center fellowship.
+Dr. Lake is a member of the National Institutes of Health (NIH) Scientific Review Committee, has served on the NIH Cooperative Group Review and its Cancer Education committees, and has received the Memorial Sloan-Kettering Cancer Center fellowship.

-Dr. Lake holds a Bachelors of Science in Biology from Hofstra University and her Medical Degree from Chicago Medical School.
+She holds a Bachelor of Science in Biology from Hofstra University and her Medical Degree from Chicago Medical School.
 Dr. Lake is a member of the Hofstra University Women in Leadership initiative.
-This group has provided transformational leadership and mentoring to female students and alumnae at the university.
+This group has provided transformational leadership and mentoring to female students and alumnae at the University.
 In addition, she has lectured to faculty and community members at the Hofstra North Shore-LIJ School of Medicine.
 Dr. Lake currently serves on the Hofstra University Board of Trustees.